Paralyzed Veterans of America Awareness Week

 With events and activities across the country and the theme Empowering Lives, Paralyzed Veterans of America Awareness Week highlights the unique challenges facing veterans with spinal cord injury/dysfunction.

 This special week will also see the launch of Mission: ABLE, a new campaign that will enlist all Americans, companies, citizens and communities, to help our paralyzed heroes fully live the lives they deserve and to receive what they need most: care, benefits and jobs.
 Please visit www.mission-able.com for more details.

 "From a community saying thanks to a paralyzed veteran who has just returned home from Iraq to an employer deciding to hire more veterans with disabilities, you can do something special to celebrate the 64th birthday of Paralyzed Veterans of America."

-Paralyzed Veterans and its 34 chapters:
+Paralyzed Veterans 34 Chapters

-Fight for quality VA health care and ample military benefits.
+- Fight for quality VA health care and ample military benefits.

-Promote and provide wheelchair sports and recreational activities.
+- Promote and provide wheelchair sports and recreational activities.

-Lead the charge to make America more accessible.
+- Lead the charge to make America more accessible.

-Empower paralyzed veterans with the tools they need to secure good careers, at a time when the unemployment rate for veterans with severe disabilities is 85 percent.
+- Empower paralyzed veterans with the tools they need to secure good careers, at a time when the unemployment rate for veterans with severe disabilities is 85 percent.

-Invest in research to find new treatments and a cure for paralysis.
+- Invest in research to find new treatments and a cure for paralysis.

-Provide our services to all veterans and their families free of charge.
+- Provide our services to all veterans and their families free of charge.
 We simply couldn't do it without your generous support.